How to insulate your pond in winter

-Our pond fish are by their very nature coldwater, but although they can tolerate extended winter weather, it doesn’t mean to say it does them any good.
+Our pond fish are by their very nature cold water, but although they may survive extended winter weather, it doesn’t mean to say it does them any good.
 Here's what you need to know about pond insulation.

 This keeps the fish active, eating and growing but it can be very expensive so they use one or several means to try and retain that heat, and these methods can also be used by other pond owners to fight off the worst of the cold weather.

 Heat escapes from the surface of the pond and is chilled by cold winds blowing across it.
-One way to lessen the severity of winter weather is to erect a tent or small marquee over the whole pond.
+One way to lessen the severity of winter weather and prevent heat loss is to erect a tent or small marquee over the whole koi pond.
 It will stop the worst of the frost and ice and can itself be heated, helping to keep the pond a few degrees warmer.

 If you don’t have the luxury of an actual pond tent you could erect a simple polytunnel or even a frame and place bubble wrap over it.
 When the sun is out the greenhouse effect will be created and the pond will stay much warmer.